zcutlip/pyweb/readme.md

 # PyWeb
 -------
-Sometimes you want to access stuff in a web browser that you have locally on your computer, such as a draft copy of your blog or an offline cache of Wikipedia, or whatever else. *PyWeb* makes that easy.
+Sometimes you want to access stuff in a web browser that you have locally on your computer, such as a draft copy of your blog, an offline cache of Wikipedia, or whatever else. *PyWeb* makes that easy.

 *PyWeb* is intentionally limited and was designed with the following considerations: